How We Got Where We Are Today

 They found that inspiration in a new volunteer, Deon Jaccard.
 Jaccard resurrected the display stands and framed flags used in the first Museum effort and brought these things to life again, not only by adding new display material but by creating a true “spoken history” Museum.
 She researched history with the help of local historians like Helen Litrico, George Davis, and Suzanne Hardee.
 Then she began to inspire, recruit and train volunteers to become tour guides for an “Eight Flags” journey.
 With these changes, the Museum went through its fourth and final name change, to the current name, The Amelia Island Museum of History.
 One of the founders, Bob White, stated that “Deon did so much work.
 She is the one who really put us on the map.”
 She was also instrumental in the creation of historic district walking tours.

 As a way to show their support for the Museum, the County Commission donated the building in the late 1980s.
 Other exhibit areas were added over the years and the Museum retained the same permanent exhibits for 17 years.
 In 2003, the Museum completed almost a half million dollar renovation, creating all new professionally-designed exhibits throughout the first floor.
 The Museum has definitely matured with the recent opening of a modern research facility on the 2nd floor and the expansion of outreach programs to the community.
-We hope you enjoyed this re-creation of a dream that has been a part of our community for thirty long years.
+We hope you enjoyed this re-creation of a dream that has been a part of our community for forty plus long years.
 Keep your eyes peeled for upcoming events that will focus on the rich history of this fascinating place you call home – you will be surprised how amazing your local history truly is!